RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/cybersec-intro.md

 Encryption **does not** protect against tampering in general.
 It only protects secrecy.
 You can, however, use the tools provided to generate MACs, message authentication codes, that are used as a check by the receiver to ensure the message they are getting is legit, both in content (integrity) and in sender (authenticity).
 Common alternatives are based on hashing or on encryption:

-- Hash-based MAC (HMAC): you can run a combination of the message with it's encryption key through a hash function to generate an HMAC that an attacker can't replicate.
+- Hash-based MAC (HMAC): you can run a combination of the message with its encryption key through a hash function to generate an HMAC that an attacker can't replicate.
 Check out [RFC 2104](https://datatracker.ietf.org/doc/html/rfc2104).
 - Cipher-based MAC (CMAC): use a cipher such as AES in a specific way to get a MAC.
 Check out [RFC 4493](https://www.rfc-editor.org/rfc/rfc4493.html).
 You can also use asymmetric ciphers to sign messages, such as Elliptic-Curve Digital Signature Algorithm (ECDSA), found in [FIPS 186-5](https://csrc.nist.gov/pubs/fips/186-5/final).

 ### Key and Random Number Generation